 We proudly serve as Long Island contested divorce lawyers.
 Call today to schedule a free consultation and learn how our divorce Suffolk County contested divorce lawyer can help.
 Reach us at 631-600-3295 or through our online intake form to reach us 24 hours a day.

 In New York, a divorce is commenced by the Plaintiff filing either a Summons with Notice or a Summons and Complaint which is then served on the Defendant.
-Either the Plaintiff or Defendant can seek any relief available in a divorce such as:
+Generally, the Plaintiff must have the Defendant personally served with papers.
+Thereafter, if the Plaintiff has filed and served a Summons with Notice, the Defendant must then file a “Notice of Appearance.”
+If the Plaintiff has filed and served a Summons and Complaint, the Defendant must then file a “Verified Answer.”

 - Child custody/visitation

 - Child support

-- Distribution of property
+- Equitable Distribution / Distribution of property

 - Distribution of a pension, 401(k) or other retirement account

 - Distribution debt including student loans

 The Divorce is then considered to be contested if the parties cannot agree on the terms of the divorce.